Tayyab94/Backgroundtasks_IHostedServiceandBackgroundService/README.md

 # Backgroundtasks_IHostedServiceandBackgroundService
-In this Repository we have learn that how to run background services and our project... we have have two way.
-1=> By Inheriting BackgroundService and IHostedService
+In this Repository we have learned how to run background services in our project... we have two way.
+1=> By Inheriting BackgroundService and Hosted Service